 1. Cajun Seasoning Mix Makes a Dish Cajun

-Instead of Cajun seasoning, the real royalty in Cajun cooking tends to be the "Holy Trinity" of celery, onion, and bell pepper (sometimes along with garlic).
+Instead of Cajun seasoning, the real royalty in Cajun cooking tends to be the “Holy Trinity” of celery, onion, and bell pepper (sometimes along with garlic).
 These vegetables, and others such as celery, are more important to Cajun flavors than herbs and spices.
-The idea that all Cajun foods is super hot is simply not true!
+The idea that all Cajun food is super hot is simply not true!

 2. Cajun Food is Always Extremely Hot and Spicy

-Although Cajun seasoning blends contain various spices and herbs, including garlic powder, onion powder, oregano, thyme, etc., it is cayenne which has become most identified with Cajun cuisine, and most corporatized version of Cajun food is simply food liberally doused with powdered Cayenne.
+Although Cajun seasoning blends contain various spices and herbs, including garlic powder, onion powder, oregano, thyme, etc., it is cayenne which has become most identified with Cajun cuisine, and most corporatized versions of Cajun food is simply food liberally doused with powdered Cayenne.

 Like with any cook, those Cajun cooks who like more heat will use more cayenne, chiles, black pepper, hot sauce, etc. Hot sauce, by the way, is often used as much for its vinegar component as for the heat it brings.
-Regardless, Cajun food is not always burn-you-tongue off hot and it is not always over-spiced.
-A Cajun cook doesn't want any one flavor to overwhelm the food anymore than another cook does.
+Regardless, Cajun food is not always burn-your-tongue off hot and it is not always over-spiced.
+A Cajun cook doesn’t want any one flavor to overwhelm the food any more than another cook does.
 Just as likely as loads of cayenne, chiles, and hot sauce being incorporated into a dish is that cayenne and hot sauce will be sitting on the table, as condiments, for those who want them.

 3. Blackening is a Traditional Cajun Cooking Technique

-Blackened food, usually fish, are better defined as "food liberally slathered with spices and then burnt in a skillet."
+Blackened food, usually fish, is better defined as “food liberally slathered with spices and then burned in a skillet.”
 Being served a piece of overcooked fish with only a vague sense of cayenne heat and mostly charred taste could easily turn you off of Cajun food.
 But, not only is this not what blackening is, blackened dishes are not a traditional Cajun way of cooking.
-This particular method was popularized by celebrity Cajun Chef Paul Prudhomme, who, during the 1980's developed a dish he called blackened redfish.
+This particular method was popularized by celebrity Cajun Chef Paul Prudhomme who, during the 1980’s, developed a dish he called blackened redfish.
 He extended this method to meats as well.
-Although Prudhomme deserves a lot of the credit for bringing traditional Cajun cooking into the limelight, his method of blackening was a new edition to the Cajun cooking repertoire, and it is not a synonym for 'burning.'
-Instead, he cooked fish at very high temperatures to simulate cooking over a fire, and used his own blackening powder to add a well-browned, smoky and flavorful crust.
+Although Prudhomme deserves a lot of the credit for bringing traditional Cajun cooking into the limelight, his method of blackening was a new edition to the Cajun cooking repertoire, and it is not a synonym for ‘burning.’
+Instead, he cooked fish at very high temperatures to simulate cooking over a fire and used his own blackening powder to add a well-browned, smoky and flavorful crust.
 Proper blackening takes browning just about as far as it can go before it becomes burning but, unfortunately, most blackened dishes are not properly done!

 It is not blackening that is the native Cajun way of cooking seafood and meat, but boiling!
 And of course, a roux is the base of many Cajun dishes.